 - Holders of an immigration employment document

 - Some temporary employments

 Who applies for my Work Permit, and how is it progressed?

 If you are offered a role with an Isle of Man company, your employer will apply on your behalf.
 All applications are processed digitally via the online portal, making it a straightforward and easy process.
 If granted, the permit allows you to be employed by the specified employer for the specified role - any future roles or changes to your employment will mean a new permit application.
 Click here if you are an employer who needs to apply for a Work Permit.

 Work permits can be applied for up to 5 years, and cost £60.

 Self-employed individuals will need to apply themselves via the online portal - the portal will ask for information on you profession, personal details and a business plan.
 Click here to apply for a self-employment work permit.

 Partners of Isle of Man workers, Work Permit holders and Exempt workers.

 You can apply for this yourself online and must provide your partner’s Work Permit reference, personal details, employment details (if applicable), and proof of relationship to the IOM Worker.
-The cost for this permit is £60.
+The cost for this permit is £60 and is annually renewable.

 This is only a small selection of exemptions, so make sure you check out the full list and don't forget you can get in touch with the Locate team to find out if you could be exempt from applying for a work permit.